Industry information at your fingertips

 At the end the movie says 'Richard Helms, a director of covert operations in 1963, admitted under oath that CLAY SHAW had worked for the CIA'.
 What Richard Helms really said was this: 'one time, as a businessman, [Clay Shaw] was one of the part-time contacts of the Domestic Contact Division'.
 Clay Shaw worked at Trade Mart, and Shaw--and many other people--were required to report to the CIA's Domestic Contact Service (DCS) in New Orleans.
 Shaw was one of literally thousands of US citizens debriefed each year about their travels and contacts abroad by the DCS.
 He was never a contract agent, and thus was never paid.
 All the information he gave to DCS can now be found at the National Archives.

 Garrison couldn't get any other people other than Russo to identify Clay Shaw as Clay Bertrand and though Garrison scoured the area for potential witnesses he could find none (Jim Garrison's method was to make up a theory, then find people to back the theory).
-The name Bertrand was largely a figment of Dean Andrews' (John Candy) vivid imagination.
-During the time he claimed he got the call from a 'Bertrand' to represent Oswald, he was down with pneumonia, in a state of delirium and heavily sedated in Hotel Dieu Hospital.
+The name Bertrand was largely a figment of the lawyer Dean Andrews' (John Candy) vivid imagination.
+In real life, during the time Andrews claimed he got the phone call from a 'Bertrand' to represent Oswald, he was down with pneumonia, in a state of delirium and heavily sedated in Hotel Dieu Hospital.

 1.)
 Why would Officer Habighorst need to question the arrestee when all the information was supplied to him?
 2.)
 Why would an alleged covert CIA field agent divulge his secret identity without hesitation?
 Further evidence contrary to Officer Habighorst's claim comes from Sgt.
 Jonas Butzman who was assigned to guard Shaw during the booking who said that Habighorst did not question Shaw and that the name 'Bertrand' was never spoken.